-The Summary Compensation Table above summarizes the compensation data for the CEO, the Vice President Finance (the chief financial officer) and the other Named Executive Officers.
+The Summary Compensation Table above summarizes the compensation data for the President and Chief Operating Officer (the chief executive officer), the Vice President Finance (the chief financial officer) and the other Named Executive Officers.

-The CEO's annual compensation is determined by the Committee and recommended to the Board of Directors for approval and comprises the components described above based on the same criteria and measures set forth above.
-The individual performance of the CEO is measured against the goals, objectives and standards set by the Committee.
+The President and Chief Operating Officer's annual compensation is determined by the Committee and recommended to the Board of Directors for approval and comprises the components described above based on the same criteria and measures set forth above.
+The individual performance of the President and Chief Operating Officer is measured against the goals, objectives and standards set by the Committee.
 The goals include both financial and non-financial dimensions, covering performance in the following areas: financial performance; marketing; operations; human resources management; technology and information infrastructure management; strategic planning; and corporate governance.
-Based on a review of the foregoing, the Committee rates the performance of the CEO as part of his performance review and recommends to the Board of Directors his compensation based on his and the Corporation's performance.
+Based on a review of the foregoing, the Committee rates the performance of the President and Chief Operating Officer as part of his performance review and recommends to the Board of Directors his compensation based on his and the Corporation's performance.